msftsean/microsoft-devops-workshop/04_pipelines/02_jenkins/03_building_an_app.md

 We are going to pull our Jenkinsfile from our netcore-react example, from earlier.

-You will need to go into Jenkins Credential Manager and include at least your dockerhub credentials.
+You will need to go into Jenkins Credential Manager and include at least your Docker Hub credentials.

 **Credential**
-`docker_registry` is the necessary `credential_id` - (Username/Password) to access DockerHub.
+`docker_registry` is the necessary `credential_id` - (Username/Password) to access Docker Hub.

 **NOTE** Push will fail, if you are not authorized to write to the docker hub repo.

-1. In your jenkins dashboard select `New Item`.
+1. In your Jenkins dashboard, select `New Item`.
 2. Call it `favorite-beer`, select `Pipeline` and click `Ok`.
 3. Scroll to the `Pipeline` section, select the `Definition` dropdown and choose `Pipeline script from SCM`.
 4. In the new `SCM` dropdown, select `Git`.